|

-For a number of years the park operated Colossus with one track running the trains backwards and the other track running forwards.
+For a number of years the park operated Colossus with one track running the trains backwards and the other track running them facing forwards.
 Backwards was very popular with Magic Mountain guests, who loved the disorienting ride experience.

 1988 – Six Flags replaced the Phildelphia Toboggan Company trains with new "California" style trains from Morgan Manufacturing.
 The new fiber glass trains increased the rides top speed from 55 mph to 61 mph.
 The new trains were designed with individual lap bars, eliminating the need for a seat belt.
 However, the absence of headrests on the new trains prevented backwards operation.